mandober/debrief.math/300-logic/lo.GLOSSARY.md

 ## Weakening
 The weakening rule, one of the structural rules that operate directly on the structure of a deduction system, states that the hypotheses or conclusion of a sequent may be extended with additional members and still remain valid.

+## Well-formed formula
+Let `F` be a formal language whose alphabet is `A`.
+A well-formed formula (WFF) is a collation in `A` which can be built by using the rules of formation of the formal grammar of `F`.
+That is, a collation in `A` is a well-formed formula in `F` iff it has a parsing sequence in `F`.

+Less formally, a formal language's alphabet consists of symbols, and they are combined to build formulas.
+However, since most such productions are gobbledygook, the formal grammar decides which of these are well-formed and thus called well-formed formulas.

+Semantically, WFFs are symbolic representations of logical statements.
+For example, in math, the two most universal types of logical formula are propositional formulas and first-order formulas.